 A reliable and trusted speaker with a flat sound profile.
 High build quality, good power and lightweight.

 12-inch powered speakers are often among the most popular choices for performers.
+They are also some of the best DJ speakers for home use.
 Below is our selection of the best 12-inch powered speakers currently available.

 Turbosound iQ12 Review